Direct life insurance

 Looking for direct life insurance straight from a provider?
 Get cover without the hassle.

 Direct life insurance is different to traditional retail cover: it's purchased directly from an insurer, as opposed to buying through an adviser or broker.
 Buying direct usually only requires a limited level of medical underwriting or non at all.
-Direct term life insurance can be obtained:

 Should I buy cover direct?